Jem & Fix: Mega Washer

 The complaint most likely implicates violations of foreign law because in 2005, the Chinese government enacted a law called Regulation of Direct Sales and Regulation on Prohibition of Chuanxiao (Chuanxiao roughly translates to MLM).
 According to this regulation, direct sales are permitted in mainland China but MLMs are not.
 The suit seeks to hold defendants liable for fraudulent business practices, false advertising, and violations of the Federal Racketeer Influenced and Corrupt Organization Act (RICO) and the Foreign Corrupt Practices Act, among other things.

 This is one of many lawsuits filed this year that TINA.org is tracking alleging that an MLM is a pyramid scheme, and the third class action filed against Jeunesse alleging that it is a pyramid scheme.
 The first case against Jeunesse was filed in July 2016 and amended in October 2017, and is currently pending in Florida federal district court.
-The second case, filed in December 2016, was voluntarily dismissed with prejudice in May 2017.
+The second case, filed in December 2016, was voluntarily dismissed When a complaint is dismissed with prejudice, it cannot be refiled. in May 2017.

 TINA.org reached out to Jeunesse for comment but has yet to hear back.